cmu-phil/tetrad/README.md

 ## Documentation

 If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
 Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
 If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

-## Install

-All artifacts are published in the [Maven Central Repository](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
-This includes all downloadable jars and Javadocs.

-Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
-Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).

 ## Bug/Issue Reports